...

 Nenbetsu-ike Pond (念仏池)

 Beyond Oku-sha, if you are heading to Togakushi Campsite or Togakushi Pasture, you will likely walk past a small pond called Nenbetsu-ike.
-The pond’s story is related to a monk called Shinran Shōnin (親鸞上人).
+The pond’s story is associated with a monk named Shinran Shōnin (親鸞上人).

-According to the legend, the pond was created by Shinran when he stuck his khakkhara into the ground while chanting Amida Buddha’s name.
+According to legend, the pond was created by Shinran when he struck his khakkhara into the ground while chanting the name of Amida Buddha.
 Even up until now, the water is still springing out!

 Other Interesting Attractions in Togakushi

-Check out our article on Togakushi to discover the best restaurants for mouthwatering soba noodles, how to improve your ninja skills, and more (=゚ω゚)ノ.
+So, check out our article on Togakushi to discover the best restaurants for mouthwatering soba noodles, the scenic spots in the area, and more (=゚ω゚)ノ.

 Leave a Comment